Membrane-in-the-middle optomechanical system and structural frequencies: Conclusions

 \section{Conclusions}

-We studied a {\it membrane-in-the-middle} optomechanical model that consists of a one-dimensional cavity with two perfectly conducting mirrors that are fixed, and a mobile dielectric membrane inside the cavity.
+We studied a {\it membrane-in-the-middle} optomechanical model that consists of a one-dimensional cavity with two perfectly conducting mirrors that are fixed, and a mobile, dielectric membrane inside the cavity.
 We assumed that the membrane is a linear, isotropic, non-magnetizable, non-conducting, and uncharged dielectric whose electric susceptibility is constant and that is allowed to move only along the axis of the cavity.
 As a consequence of the movement of the membrane, the dynamics of the cavity field was determined by a wave equation with time-dependent coefficients and modified by terms proportional to the velocity and acceleration of the membrane.
-In particular, we found a sequence of {\it structural angular frequencies} that have the following remarkable property: for each fixed value of the length of the cavity and each fixed value of the electric susceptibility of the membrane, there is a sequence of widths of the membrane such that, for each width, there is a cavity angular frequency that is independent of the position of the membrane inside the cavity.
-Furthermore, these {\it structural angular frequencies} are the only ones that have the remarkable property of being independent of the position of the membrane inside the cavity and are always larger than the smallest cavity angular frequency.
+We found a sequence of {\it structural angular frequencies} that have the following remarkable property: for each fixed value of the length of the cavity and each fixed value of the electric susceptibility of the membrane, there is a sequence of widths of the membrane such that, for each width, there there are cavity angular frequencies that are independent of the position of the membrane inside the cavity.
+These {\it structural angular frequencies} are the only ones that have the remarkable property of being independent of the position of the membrane inside the cavity and are always larger than the smallest cavity angular frequency.
 It is noteworthy to point out that identifying and using the structural angular frequencies in experimental setups may lead to the study of new physics.
-In addition, we studied the case of a thin, slab membrane and found simple analytic, approximate, and accurate formulae for the angular frequencies and the modes of the cavity.
-Finally, we numerically computed the electromagnetic potential assuming that initially it is in the cavity mode that corresponds to the lowest cavity angular frequency.
-We took the parameters as in the experimental setup \cite{MIM1} and showed that the multiple scales approximation to the vector potential given in \cite{2016} is very accurate in this case.